Resources for Anzac Day lessons

 See also William Harvey on the biographies page.

-From a photograph on the website
+(Image reproduced from a photograph on the website anzacheropolicelegend.com)

 Smythe, Bert and Vern